Stamp Duty is a significant part of buying a property. In this guide, we’ll explain Stamp Duty and help you understand how it works.

 Almost everyone who purchases a property above a certain value pays Stamp Duty.
 There are certain exceptions, but whether you qualify depends on what kind of buyer you are.

-You pay Stamp Duty if:
+You pay normal Stamp Duty when:

 - You purchase a new main residence to replace your previous one – this doesn’t include remortgaging